0Nikola0/Casted-Away/README.md

 When people run out of food they start starving and will **die**.
 Keep them **alive**!

+### Hints

-Hint: You can **mouse over** areas of the game to find valid gathering or task locations.
+- You can **mouse over** areas of the game to find valid gathering or task locations.
+- When food is at zero, you lose health
+- When water is at zero, you no longer regenerate energy for tasks
+- Resting does nothing at the moment

 ## Content & Warnings